mat302/HyperV/README.md

 ![Alt text](/Screenshots/Untitled6.png?raw=true)
 This version also included the hub with a first NPC which was still in a testing phase at that time as you can see.
 ![Alt text](/Screenshots/Untitled7.png?raw=true)
-The hub had one "level" wich was was the testing level above.
+The hub had one "level" wich was the testing level above.
 The game already had a pretty complete interface at that time with the possibility to save games anywhere in the game.
 ![Alt text](/Screenshots/Untitled8.png?raw=true)
 Recovering this version was more of a pain because it used a dll from a library I created at that time called BasicComponents.
 Also, it used static file paths I had to change because they were not relevent anymore on my computer.
 It was a pain but reseeing this version was worth it for the souvenirs and the nostalgia . . .
 After three months, the project looked like this
 ![Alt text](/Screenshots/Untitled9.png?raw=true)
 The hub map was completely similar to the current except for the textures, NPCs and little details.
-All the portals were created but not all ready.
-Level 1 was not a testing ground anymore but now the one we still have today.
+All the portals were created but not all of them were ready.
+Level 1 was not a testing ground anymore but the beginning of what we have today.
 ![Alt text](/Screenshots/Untitled10.png?raw=true)
 The models and textures were not the same and not as pretty though.
 Especially for that sword XD.
-Can you recognize the mountain of World 1 though?
+Can you recognize the mountain of World 1?
 ![Alt text](/Screenshots/Untitled11.png?raw=true)
 The swamp level had his first version and same for World 2.
 Do you recognize World 2's forest?
 ![Alt text](/Screenshots/Untitled12.png?raw=true)
 ![Alt text](/Screenshots/Untitled13.png?raw=true)
 After this version, the core of the project looked pretty much like today if we forget about the optimization and debugging.
-It had the system I created to create levels from text files with a particular syntax I invented and compiled in C# and many other technilaties I'll detail too much because it would take a lot of time.
+It had the system I created to create levels from text files with a particular syntax I invented and compiled in C# and many other technilaties I'll not detail too much because it would take a lot of time.

 After four months, the project became was it is today.
 ![Alt text](/Screenshots/Untitled14.png?raw=true)
 ![Alt text](/Screenshots/Untitled15.png?raw=true)
 ![Alt text](/Screenshots/Untitled16.png?raw=true)

+If you want to test the game, you'll preferably need Microsoft Visual Studio 2015, Microsoft XNA installed and that's it.
+With that you should be in business to compile the game.
+If you have any questions, feel free to contact me.
+Sincerly,

+Mathieu Godin